LokadithyaM/ServiceNow-lite/README.md

 # This project is currently under development

 # Now Lite
-**A lightweight, high-performance alternative to ServiceNow for teams.**
+**A lightweight, high-performance ticketing and commincation system for teams.**

 ## Overview
 Now Lite is a scalable and production-ready ticketing system designed to optimize team collaboration and incident management.
 It integrates in-app documentation, personalized mailing, and real-time updates to offer a seamless user experience.
-Built with modern web technologies, it aims to outperform existing solutions like ServiceNow in speed and usability.
+Built with modern web technologies, it aims to bring together the best o f out

 ## Features
 - **Incident Management**: Create, update, and track incidents effortlessly.